Annual Security Report

 Barry University strongly encourages individuals to report suspected stalking situations to the appropriate law enforcement agencies and university officials.
 Reporting the stalking incidents is the most effective way action can be taken against the alleged stalker.
 The Office of the Dean of Students is available to inform victims of the reporting procedures and offer appropriate referral.
 Barry University offers services to victim even if they choose not to report the incident.
 The Office of the Dean of Students provides services, advocates and information for victims in a safe and confidential setting.

 In certain instances, Barry University may need to report an incident to law enforcement authorities.
 Such circumstances include any incidents that warrant the undertaking of additional safety and security measures to the protection of the victim and the campus community or other situation in which there is clear and imminent danger, and when a weapon may be involved.
-This decision will be made by the Vice President for Student Affairs or his/her designee.
+This decision will be made by the Vice President for Mission and Student Engagement or his/her designee.

 Safety for Victims of Stalking